• About Us

 • In a small bowl, whisk together the oil, salt, pepper, paprika, and lemon juice.
 In a separate large bowl, combine the cauliflower, olive oil, and lemon zest.
 Pour the mixture over the cauliflower and use two large spoons to mix and fully coat.

-¼ cup extra-virgin olive oil, ¾ tsp Kosher salt, ½ ground black pepper, 1 tsp smoked paprika, 1 tbsp lemon juice, Zest from 1 lemon
+¼ cup extra-virgin olive oil, ¾ teaspoon Kosher salt, ½ ground black pepper, 1 teaspoon smoked paprika, 1 tablespoon lemon juice, Zest from 1 lemon

 • Spread the cauliflower onto a baking sheet lined with parchment paper (or foil).